 Registered Guests of Disney Resort Hotels, select Annual Passholders, Premium Passholders, and Disney Premier Passport holders may enjoy complimentary standard self-parking at Disney theme parks.

-With the premiere of the new system, Disney says “select tickets have decreased, increased or stayed the same, depending on the start date and length of the ticket.”
-In the example of a 3-day ticket with a start date of Feb.
-10, 2019, guests will now be paying $4 less per day than with the prior system.
-An example showing the opposite effect, where guests would pay more money, would be when purchasing a 6-day ticket starting on Thanksgiving, which will now cost $5 more per day.
+With the premiere of the new system, Disney says, “select tickets have decreased, increased or stayed the same, depending on the start date and length of the ticket.”
+In the example of a 3-day ticket with a start date of February 10, 2019, Guests will now be paying $4 less per day than with the prior system.
+An example is showing the opposite effect, where Guests would spend more money, would be when purchasing a 6-day ticket starting on Thanksgiving, which will now cost $5 more per day.

-The addition of this new system is an effort by the resort to better spread attendance during the year and ultimately give guests a higher quality experience overall.
+This new system is an effort by the Resort to spread attendance during the year better and ultimately give Guests a higher quality experience overall.

-Similar to before, tickets can still be purchased on DisneyWorld.com, in the My Disney Experience app, over the phone, and upon arrival at any of the Walt Disney World parks.
-You can also purchase through Inside the Magic’s recommended ticket provider, Destinations to Travel.
+Like before, tickets can still be purchased on DisneyWorld.com, in the My Disney Experience app, over the phone, and upon arrival at any Walt Disney World Park.
+You can also purchase through Inside the Magic’s recommended ticket provider, Academy Travel.

 For more information about Walt Disney World Annual Pass and Parking rates, be sure to visit their official websites.
-To see more information about the new Walt Disney World online ticket tool, click here.
+Click here to see more details about the new Walt Disney World online ticket tool.